Binancewebonline/Binancewebonline-/README.md

 # BinanceWebOnline

-**BinanceWebOnline** is a demo cryptocurrency trading website inspired by Binance.
+**BinanceWebOnline** is a cryptocurrency trading website inspired by Binance.

 This project showcases a simplified, front-end-only version of a trading dashboard using real-time data from the CoinGecko API.